parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/appointments-and-hospital-stays.md

 - Scotland – **PASS:** Patient Advice & Support Service
 - Wales – **Community Health Council**

 Other advocates include charities e.g. Parkinson’s UK and the advocacy and information service _POhWER_.
-Also your [local healthwatch](https://www.healthwatch.co.uk/your-local-healthwatch/list) can help.
+Also your <a href="https://www.healthwatch.co.uk/your-local-healthwatch/list" class="external-link" target="_blank" rel="noopener noreferrer">local healthwatch</a> can help.

-More information is available on the NHS website.
+More information is available on the NHS website <a href="https://www.nhs.uk/" class="external-link" target="_blank" rel="noopener noreferrer"NHS Website</a>.

 ---